eonil/editor/NOTE.md

 -	You assign a instance variable field value directly at initialisers. (including `let` assignment)

-Swift is designed to be better with early evaluation, but Objective-C layer does not play well with early-evaluation design pattern.
+Swift is designed to be better with eager evaluation, but Objective-C layer does not play well with eager-evaluation design pattern.
 So make it to be instantiated lazily in most cases.

--	`NSString` is simply contains UTF-16 code units. (http://www.objc.io/issue-9/unicode.html)
+-	`NSString` simply contains UTF-16 code units. (http://www.objc.io/issue-9/unicode.html)
 -	There's no O(1) way to convert between `NSRange` and `Range<String.Index`.
 You have to iterate many the elements.
 Then the only reasonable solution is minimising amount of conversions.
 -	Incremental conversion will be the fastest way.